-Offering a perfect breeding and nesting environment for migrating birds, the Faroe Islands become home during the summer months to puffins, plovers, sparrows, wild gees, storm petrels, ravens, crows, gannets, guillemots and the national bird of the Faroes – the oyster catcher.
+Offering a perfect breeding and nesting environment for migrating birds, the Faroe Islands become home during the summer months to puffins, plovers, sparrows, wild geese, storm petrels, ravens, crows, gannets, guillemots and the national bird of the Faroes – the oyster catcher.

 Embark upon a unique fly-drive adventure to this undiscovered destination, locked away in the heart of the North Atlantic Ocean.
 Witness thousands of Atlantic puffins on Mykines gathering to nest and rear their young, go in search of the only Faroese gannet colony, and take part in a fascinating excursion after dark on the island of Nolsoy to discover the largest colony of storm petrels in the world.